 Tasking works by giving the test subject a prompt, or task, to complete, while you observe and record their interaction.
 Because of this, it’s important to ensure the tasks you give are straightforward, well-defined, and will accomplish your goals.
 Say you’re testing the checkout process of your site, specifically layout of the 'payment method' section.
 Your prompt might be "Add an item to the cart and purchase it using Paypal."

 Subject Undergoing Usability Testing ( Source)

 While the user is completing the assigned task, it’s important to carefully observe their behavior.
 Some use a screen recorder that monitors location and frequency of taps or clicks.
 Others opt for a basic audio or video capture device, or simply take highly detailed notes.

 Regardless of the data collection method, it’s important to interact with the test subject as well, asking relevant questions that provide insight into their feelings and thoughts.
 What did they like about the site?
 What did they hate?
 Why?
 How did you feel interacting with this?
 It’s this mix of qualitative and quantitative data that makes the tasking method so robust.

 Acing Your Usability Tests

 We covered a substantial amount of ground, yet have still only scratched the surface of usability testing.
-Usability testing is a fundamental component in all UX design applications, though especially in the e-commerce field, a sector characterized by conversion rate difficulties.
+Usability testing is a fundamental component in all UX design applications, such as the Figma developer handoff; though especially in the e-commerce field, a sector characterized by conversion rate difficulties.